dbmi-bgm/SubmitCGAP/README.rst

 4. If you are an end user, do "``pip install submit_cgap``".
    Otherwise, do "``make build``".
 5. Set up a ``~/.cgap-keys.json`` credentials file.

-For detailed information about these installation steps, see `Installing SubmitCGAP <INSTALLATION.rst>`__.

 Testing